07

 The brokers, by relevance to the over-30m segment

-Howden and Pantaenius are the two largest yacht insurance brokers in the over-30m segment globally.
-The remaining substantial players are AON Marine, Gallagher Specialty, and Marsh.
+Howden and Pantaenius are the two largest yacht insurance brokers in the over-30m segment globally; the remaining substantial players are AON Marine, Gallagher Specialty, and Marsh.

 Howden Group has consolidated significant yacht-specialist capacity through acquisitions, building a London practice with strong access to Lloyd's syndicates and European specialty markets.
 Operates across hull, P&I, war risk, builder's risk, and charter cover.
 Strong on scale, underwriting access, and structuring for complex programmes; less personal than a specialist alternative for smaller, single-hull buyers.